sinedied/smoke/README.md

 :warning: There is a limitation regarding JavaScript mocks: only the exported function will be converted for a given mock, meaning that if you have non-exported functions, variables or imports they will be lost during the conversion.

+## Migration from v1/v2/v3 to v4

+If you are migrating from a previous version of Smoke, you need to be aware that the default module format has changed: earlier version used CommonJS modules, while v4 uses ES modules by default.

+But don't worry!
+You don't have to regenerate or updates all your mock files, Smoke will still support the CommonJS format for backward compatibility, though you need to rename all your `*.js` mocks, collections and hooks files to use the `.cjs` extension instead of `.js`.

+If you prefer to migrate your existing mock files to the new ES module format, you can do so by updating the export syntax to use `export default` instead of `module.exports` in mock files and collections, and `export` the `before` and `after` hooks constant separately in hooks fles.

 ## Other mock servers